 State data shows that traditional public schools in Washington have consistently failed to educate low-income, black and Hispanic children to the same standard as their white and Asian peers.
-The poor results indicate a failure in the state's constitutional paramount duty to
+The poor results indicate a failure in the state's constitutional paramount duty to provide for the education of every child living in the state.4

-1 SB 5442, "Providing enrichment funding for charter public schools," Washington state legislature, January 18, 2023, by Senator Mark Mullet, at: https://app.leg.wa.gov/billsummary?BillNumber=5442&Chamber=Sen ate&Year=2023.
+SB 5809, "Concerning enrichment funding for charter public schools," Washington state legislature, December 6, 2023, introduced by Senator Mark Mullet, at: https://app.leg.wa.gov/billsummary?BillNumber=5809&Initiative=false&Year=2023.